-Learn how to make improvised rope including detailed instructions on making rope from plants and animals.
+Learn how to make rope from grass, bark, animals, and everyday items.

 - Animal hair.